 DWPR funding plays a critical role in iterating an idea from the lab to a real-world demonstration, yielding products that serve the water treatment community and attract commercialization interest.
 Reclamation is interested in research where the benefits are widespread but where private-sector entities are not able to make the full investment and assume all the risks.
 Reclamation is also interested in research that has a national significance—where the issues are of large-scale concern and the benefits accrue to a large sector of the public.

-This NOFO’s objective are to develop innovative and disruptive new technologies or processes to:
+This NOFO’s objectives are to develop innovative and disruptive new technologies or processes to:

 • Reduce the costs, energy requirements, and/or environmental impacts of treating impaired and unusable water to standards necessary for an identified beneficial use.

-• Increase effectiveness of reverse osmosis/nanofiltration concentrate management by reducing cost, energy, and/or environmental impacts.
+• Increase effectiveness of concentrate and residuals management by reducing cost, energy, and/or environmental impacts.

 • Treat brackish groundwater in a less energy-intensive way than current processes and technologies.